nataliefrick/BurgersAndBeer_Client/README.md

-﻿# Burgers&Beer REST client admin interface
+﻿# Burgers&Beer client admin interface

 This project is the course evaulation project for DT173G Web Developement III: JavaScript, Node.js and Gulp.